tijko/IRC-Client/README.md

 This small sample shows how you would log on to "favorite-channel" then use the `/help` command to show the rest of the clients command options.

+#### Note

+There is a simple gui version made with `Tkinter`.
+It still has some bugs being worked out and you need to edit the main file for your user information.
+Other than that it's fine if you want to use it.